switty959/P3_Interactive/Main/README.txt

 ### Running the python program
-When python with libraries has been installed, simple open "OpenCVClient.py" in folder "OpenCVClient", in "OpenCVClient" in "Final production"
+When python with libraries has been installed, simple open "OpenCVClient.py" in folder "OpenCVClient", in "OpenCVClient" in "Final production" or it can be open through anaconda.

 ####Structure of folders:
 |-productions